 In this seven-part series, we examine ways that big business can learn from entrepreneurs, small businesses and start-ups.
-One of the advantages these smaller companies have over their big brothers is direct contact between staff and owners, allowing good ideas, innovation and creative solutions instant exposure to the top decision makers.
+One of the advantages these smaller companies have over their big brothers is direct contact between staff and owners.
+This allows good ideas, innovation and creative solutions instant exposure to the top decision makers.

-In large companies, too often these breakthroughs get dumbed down or misstated, or downright suppressed on their way to the top decision makers.
-The nature of the chain of command can prevent the upward communication to the ownership and top execs.
+In large companies, too often these breakthroughs get dumbed down or misstated.
+Or they get downright suppressed on their way to the top decision makers.
+The nature of the chain of command can prevent upward communication to the ownership and top execs.
 Why?
-Because good ideas can be perceived by supervisors and managers as unworkable, or if they are workable, they may be seen as a threat to their job security.
+Because supervisors and managers can perceive good ideas as unworkable.
+Or if they are workable, these lower-level managers may see these ideas as a threat to their job security.

 How lower-level managers perceive their job security and chances for advancement may be more important in their eyes than the ultimate success of the company itself.
 What can big companies learn from small companies to get around this corporate gridlock?

 Providing a mechanism that allows for direct communication between ownership/top management and other staff members is essential to creativity.
-When big companies allow good ideas to “leap-frog” to the top, they send a message to all staff that their ideas are appreciated, and that each person can communicate their own ideas in their original form.
-This method is specifically used to encourage and deliver ideas, and not to undermine the authority of managers.
+When big companies allow good ideas to “leap-frog” to the top, they send a message to all staff that the company appreciates their ideas.
+They also send the message that each person can communicate their own ideas in their original form.
+A large company can specifically use this method to encourage and deliver ideas, and not to undermine the authority of managers.
 Here are four suggestions:

-FORUM.
-Once a quarter, have an idea forum where employees are encouraged to share their ideas with top management either in person or online, webinar style.
-Provide a reward for ideas that are utilized.
+Once a quarter, have an idea forum that encourages employees to share their ideas with top management.
+The organization can conduct this either in person or online, webinar-style.
+Provide a reward for ideas that the organization utilizes.
 By setting the parameters, purpose and frequency of the forum, you are sending a powerful message that says, “We know you have great ideas and we want to hear them.”

-By allowing your staff to share their good ideas directly with top management, you will be encouraging entrepreneurial thinking in your company.
+By allowing your staff to share their good ideas directly with top management, you’ll be encouraging entrepreneurial thinking in your company.